HL7NZ/hpi/input/pagecontent/faq.md

 Inactive facilities are returned via the API, either by [searching for a facility](searchLocation.html) or by doing a [read on the resource](/getLocation.html) (providng the hpi-facility-id).

-The ability to exclude inactive facilites when searching for a facility is a requirement on the HPI FIHR backlog.
+The ability to exclude inactive facilites when searching for a facility is a requirement on the HPI FHIR backlog.
 Until this is delivered integrators wanting to view only active facilities will need to filter the search results to exclude facilites with a 'status of inactive' or with the 'estabished period end dated'.